Sherlock: The Final Problem: Spoilers, Recaps, And Reviews (And Lots And Lots Of Spoilers)

 — m® sherlock s4 (@barthollen) January 9, 2017

 Next, the camera cuts to a dismal island in the middle of the ocean, reminiscent of Azkaban from the Harry Potter series, only this one is called Sherringford.
-Like Akaban, the prison is meant to house the worst of the worst criminals – “uncontainables” – in a setting that Mycroft himself compares to Hell.
+Like Azkaban, the prison is meant to house the worst of the worst criminals — “uncontainables” — in a setting that Mycroft himself compares to Hell.
 Inside the prison is a prison-within-a-prison, where Euros Holmes is kept.
 It seems that, not unlike Hannibal Lecter of Silence of the Lambs, Euros can essentially force people to do her bidding, or convince them they’re living in a reality that she’s created, simply by talking to them.

 As it turns out, Sherlock and The Governor have both been fooled by Euros.